KKBA

 KKBA (92.7 FM) is an active rock formatted broadcast radio station licensed to Kingsville, Texas, serving Corpus Christi, Alice, and Kingsville in Texas.
 KKBA is locally owned and operated by Malkan Interactive Communications.

 History

-On September 4, 2015, KKBA switched from a Rhythmic Adult Contemporary format to Active Rock as "Rock 92-7".
+in The 2000s to September 4,2015 it was a Rhythmic Adult Contemporary format under The Name 92.7 KBAY and it switched to a Active Rock as "Rock 92-7".
 Malkan added the San Antonio-based "Billy Madison Show" to mornings.